Ehime FC: History

 The club was founded in 1970 as Matsuyama Soccer Club and renamed itself as Ehime Football Club in 1995.
 For many years it competed in the regional and prefectural league, as Matsuyama was represented in the Japan Soccer League by the local club belonging to the Teijin company.

 Ehime F.C. was promoted to the Japan Football League in 2003.
-After winning the JFL championship in 2005, Ehime spent 16 seasons in the J2 League before being relegated to the J3 League at the end of the 2021 season.
+After winning the JFL in 2005 season, Ehime spent 16 seasons in the J2 League before being relegated to the J3 League at the end of the 2021 season.

-On November 28, 2007, Ehime pulled off a major shock by consigning the Urawa Red Diamonds, the AFC Champions League 2007 winners, to a fourth-round exit from the Emperor's Cup courtesy of a 2–0 win on Urawa's home soil, Urawa Komaba Stadium.
+On 28 November 2007, Ehime pulled off a major shock by consigning the Urawa Red Diamonds, the AFC Champions League 2007 winners, to a fourth-round exit from the Emperor's Cup courtesy of a 2–0 win on Urawa's home soil, Urawa Komaba Stadium.

+On 11 November 2023, after two years absence from Japanese second division, Ehime FC officially returned to J2 League for 2024 season.
+They were promoted as J3 League champions of 2023 season with a narrow 1–0 win against their local rivals, FC Imabari on the matchweek 35, with Riki Matsuda scored the only goal of the match.

+Stadium

+The club plays its home games at Ningineer Stadium in Matsuyama, Ehime Prefecture.
+The stadium, which is owned by Ehime Prefecture, has a capacity of 20,919 spectators.
+The sports facility is operated and managed by the Ehime Prefectural Sports Promotion Corporation as the designated manager.